-About the Annual Kenneth C. Schraut Memorial Lecture
+Why do we hold the Annual Kenneth C. Schraut Memorial Lecture?

 This lecture is held each year in honor of Dr. Kenneth C. Schraut.
 It is funded entirely from alumni contributions.

 Kenneth Charles Schraut was a professor of mathematics at the University of Dayton for over 50 years.
 He was born in Hillsboro, Illinois, on May 19, 1913 and received his bachelor's degree in mathematics in 1936 from the University of Illinois.
 He earned both a master's degree (1938) and a Ph.D.
 (1940) from the University of Cincinnati.

 He taught full-time at UD from 1940- to 1978 and continued teaching part-time from 1978 to 1993.
 Schraut was chair of the Department of Mathematics from 1954 to 1970 and founded a summer institute for high school mathematics teachers on campus.
 He taught math classes to business and pre-medical students, along with algebra, trigonometry, calculus, and advanced engineering mathematics.
 Schraut established the UD chapter of Pi Mu Epsilon (National Mathematics Honor Society) and was an advisor for premedical students.